Division Contact Info

 Seasons of Growth, Years of Change

-This year, there was a modest expansion of the Central California Migrant Head Start program in Watsonville.
-A directly operated program now serves 112 children cared for 12 hours a day in 30 family child care homes.
+In 2007, there was a modest expansion of the Central California Migrant/Seasonal Head Start program in Watsonville.
+A directly operated program now serves 135 children cared for 12 hours a day in 20 family child care homes.
 The Santa Cruz County Office of Education provides health, nutrition, and social services plus monthly parent workshops in a partnership with Santa Cruz County Parents Association, Inc.

-Central California Migrant Head Start is a Joint Powers Agreement (JPA) between the County Offices of Education of Stanislaus, Merced and Santa Cruz, that together with the Parent Policy Council governs the program.
+Central California Migrant/Seasonal Head Start is a Joint Powers Agreement (JPA) between the County Offices of Education of Stanislaus, Merced and Santa Cruz, that together with the Parent Policy Council governs the program.

 A Unique Program